hashicorp/terraform-provider-tfe/website/docs/index.html.markdown

 [`terraform login`](https://www.terraform.io/docs/commands/login.html).
 - **Set a `credentials` block in your CLI config file (.terraformrc):** See the [CLI Configuration File documentation](/docs/commands/cli-config.html).
-    - If you used the `TF_CLI_CONFIG_FILE` environment variable to specify a non-default location for .terraformrc, the provider will also use that location.
+If you used the `TF_CLI_CONFIG_FILE` environment variable to specify a non-default location for .terraformrc, the provider will also use that location.
-    - If you want the provider to use credentials from a different config file than Terraform itself uses, set the `TERRAFORM_CONFIG` environment variable to the file path the provider should use.

 ## Versions